Physician Assistant Program

-In the early days, graduates received a certificate of completion; however you 1981, the program transitioned to a degree-granting program.
+In the early days, graduates received a certificate of completion; however in 1981, the program transitioned to a degree-granting program.
 Graduates earned a certificate and, if qualified, could also earn a Bachelor of Medical Science degree.
-The School of Allied Health Professions because Doisy College of Health Sciences in 2006 and now houses the Department of Physician Assistant Education as well as six other departments.
+The School of Allied Health Professions became Doisy College of Health Sciences in 2006 and now houses the Department of Physician Assistant Education as well as six other departments.

 In 1996, the option of a master's degree was established for qualified students and in 1997 the Physician Assistant Program awarded the Master of Medical Science degree to its first three graduate students.
 In each subsequent year, the Program increased the number of class positions available for graduate students.
 The undergraduate program was slowly phased out and in 2004 the Program graduated its first class in which all graduates earned the Master of Medical Science degree.

 Today, the program combines an intense progressive didactic curriculum (Phase I) with a thorough, wide-ranging clinical curriculum (Phase II).
 Faculty and staff members are dedicated to Saint Louis University, to the PA Program and to the students themselves.
 Over the years, SLU PA students have continued to impress their preceptors and other members of the health care team with their fund of knowledge, clinical skills, dedication, compassion and patient rapport.
-The program has graduated nearly 1,000 physician assistants over more than 45 years of continuous operation.
+The program has graduated nearly 1,000 physician assistants since it began in 1971.
 The Program has maintained full accreditation since its inception and has gained a national reputation for excellence in physician assistant education.
 SLU PA Program alumni are recognized throughout the United States as valued members of the health care team.